4 Pack – Traditional Chinese Medicine

 Availability: In stock

-4-Pack Includes: Andrographis (Chuān Xīn Lián), Codonopsis (Dang shen), Korean Mint (Huo Xiang), Mugwort (Ai Ye)
+4-Pack Includes: Andrographis (Chuān Xīn Lián), Codonopsis (Dang shen), Korean Mint (Huo Xiang), Mugwort (Ai Ye).
+The 4 pack is a budget-friendly way to try out these varieties ($1 off the regular price of individual seed packs).

 You might be surprised to learn that several herbs used in Traditional Chinese Medicine, such as Andrographis (Chuan Xin Lian), Codonopsis (Dang shen), Korean Mint (Huo Xiang), and Mugwort (Ai Ye) are easy to grow.
 You can create your own medicinal garden in your home garden or on your balcony.